Construction Drones Market Size and Share

 Recent Industry Developments

-• May 2025: Skydio unveiled Remote Flight Deck for browser-based control over 5G networks, streamlining multi-site construction assessments.
+• May 2025: Skydio unveiled Remote Flight Deck, a browser-based control system for 5G networks, streamlining multi-site construction assessments.

 • January 2025: DJI introduced Dock 3, a weather-sealed drone-in-a-box enabling 24/7 autonomous sorties and dual-drone rotation for continuous site coverage.